 Interviews with the President, a Faculty Member, and the Office of Admissions: Each finalist interviews with the President and a Faculty member and checks in with a member of the Office of Admissions and Student Affairs during their visit.
 The interviews are intended to help Webb assess each finalist as a potential member of the Webb community.
 The interviewer speaks with the student, takes notes, and reports their impressions to the Admissions Committee.
 This evaluation becomes part of the student’s application file.

-Webb Assessments: All finalists take a short math assessment and respond to a writing prompt.
+Webb Assessments: All finalists take a short math assessment (45 minutes) and respond to a writing prompt (45 minutes).
 Note that students are not expected to study for the assessments.
 The math assessment includes questions that allow the Admissions Committee to gauge a student’s foundational skills in math and creative thought process.
 This mainly includes work in Algebra II, Geometry, Trigonometry, and Precalculus.
 The English assessment includes a short article and asks the prospective student to respond to the article, as well as a short assessment in grammar.

 Day in the Life of a Webbie: All finalists will have the opportunity to see what a “Day in the Life of a Webbie” is like.
 This includes sitting in on classes, eating meals with the student body, and spending time in various facilities around campus.

 An example of a typical PF schedule is included below:

 5PM – Meet with Host / Bring Belongings to Host’s Room